mhaidarhanif/blog/source/_posts/2014-03-16-metro-group-future-store-review.markdown

 ### Electronic Advertising Displays (EAD)

 {% img http://photos1.blogger.com/blogger/6167/2089/320/FSI-Technologien_AdvertisingDisplays.jpg 'EAD in action' %}
 A dynamic display that reliable and always up-to-date.
-They help customers find their way around the store and latest special offers, also provide detlefted information through videos or animations.
+They help customers find their way around the store and latest special offers, also provide detailed information through videos or animations.
 They are centrally managed over the network through an internal wireless LAN connection.
 There's a chance that if it's presented like this, it could be more interesting.

 ### Information Terminals

 {% img http://newsimg.bbc.co.uk/media/images/40163000/jpg/_40163603_infoterminal203m.jpg 'Information Terminals' %}
 Or infoterminals.
 Like a computerized catalogs.
-They provide a wealth and detlefts of information about all the products, even the manufacturing process, ingredients, and selling price.
+They provide a wealth and details of information about all the products, even the manufacturing process, ingredients, and selling price.
 Also with additional useful household and health tips, such as recipes and tips.
 And obviously where to find  them.

 ### Electronic Price Labels